Membership & Invitation to Join

 Certificate

-• The certificate is complimentary to new inductees who register their membership by the deadline provided on your invitation to join.
+• The certificate is complimentary to new inductees who register their membership by the date provided on their invitation to join.

-If you miss the registration deadline and want a certificate, you may need to purchase directly from Hand and Hammer through the Phi Beta Kappa Society website.
+If you register after the date on your invitation letter and would like to have a certificate, you can purchase one directly from Hand and Hammer through the Phi Beta Kappa Society website.

 You also have the option of purchasing a certificate directly from Hand and Hammer through the Phi Beta Kappa Society website.